 1.1 Subscription fees

 - The annual subscription and entrance fee, as required, shall be determined and may from time to time be varied by the Executive Committee.
-All annual subscriptions shall be payable in advance and shall be first due on election to membership and subsequently on the first of January of each year, or 12 months after date of invoice if payment on a rolling basis.
+All annual subscriptions shall be payable in advance and shall be first due on election to membership/corporate partnership and subsequently on the first of January of each year, or 12 months after date of invoice if payment on a rolling basis.

-- Any member/corporate partner who shall fail to pay its annual subscription or any part thereof by the thirtieth of May in the year or 4.5 months after date of invoice if payment on a rolling basis, in which same is payable shall thereupon in the absence of exceptional circumstances cease to be a member of the Company and shall forfeit all the rights, privileges and benefits of memberships but shall not thereby be relieved of any pecuniary liability which has already been contracted with the Company.
+- Any member/corporate partner who shall fail to pay its annual subscription or any part thereof by the thirteenth of May in the year or 4.5 months after date of invoice if payment on a rolling basis, in which same is payable shall thereupon in the absence of exceptional circumstances cease to be a member/corporate partner of the Company and shall forfeit all the rights, privileges and benefits of memberships/corporate partnerships but shall not thereby be relieved of any pecuniary liability which has already been contracted with the Company.
 The Executive Committee may, in their absolute discretion, deem certain circumstances so exceptional as to warrant the default of any defaultee and in such circumstances may extend the period.